Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Our team works closely with your family to assess your baby’s changing needs and monitor the child for long-term health issues, including:

 - Lung problems – Potential issues may include the inability to wean off the ventilator, a continuing need for oxygen support, chronic lung disease, asthma and persistent pulmonary hypertension (high blood pressure in the lungs).

 - Feeding difficulties - Many babies with CDH need a feeding tube placed in their nose or stomach to get adequate nutrition.
 Even with a feeding tube, some babies have difficulty gaining weight, especially in the first year of life.

 - Heartburn - Gastroesophageal reflux is common in babies with CDH.
 Heartburn is often treated with medicine, but some babies may need a separate operation to treat the reflux.

-- Development - Other potential problems include hearing loss and developmental delays.
-Babies that require ECMO are at greatest risk for more serious neurological problems.
+- Development - Potential developmental problems may include hearing loss and developmental delays.
+Babies who require ECMO are at greatest risk for more serious neurological problems.